Why Every Pet Owner Needs A Hallway Pet Gate Now

 Ignoring Pet Behavior

-Failing to train pets to respect boundaries reduces gate effectiveness.
+Failing to train pets to respect boundaries reduces the effectiveness of the gate.

 Using Pressure Gates in Inappropriate Areas